atrahhdis/mahasivipassana/static/downloads/md/Questions and Answers with Mahasi Sayadaw - Mahasi Sayadaw.md

 **Q41.
 Venerable Sir, is it true that by realising impermanence one is  supposed to spontaneously appreciate suffering and egolessness?**

 Yes indeed.
 Whatever is impermanent is regarded as suffering and, at the same time, egolessneess.
 Actually, they are in an ultimate sense the 5 aggregates constituted of mental and physical phenomena although they have different names.

 **Q42.
-Venerable Sir, is it not too soon for one to describe  his or her progress of vipassana  within a month or so?**
+Venerable Sir, is it not too soon for one to describe  his or her progress of Vipassana within a month or so?**

 No it is not too soon because the Buddha claimed that his method is excellent enough to help one to become anagami or  arahat even within a week.
 So if someone states that it is impossible to bring  about enlightenment within a month, no matter how intensively a  yogi practises, then he is blemishing the Buddha’s teaching and hindering people from practice.

 **Q43.
-Venerable Sir, what types of difficulties have you encountered in your teaching of  vipassana?**
+Venerable Sir, what types of difficulties have you encountered in your teaching of Vipassana?**

 In 1939 I  started teaching Satipathana vipassana in my native place, Mahasi monastery, Seikkhun village, Shwebo township.
 At that time, the abbot from the adjacent monastery was not happy with my  teaching.
 But he dared not condemn it openly because he knew I was highly learned.
 So he did it in my absence only.
 There were some monks and lay people who supported him.
 However I never acted in response but kept on teaching as usual, whatever condemnation they made, nothing could shake or waver me because I was teaching through my own experience.
 Later more and more people began to prove my teaching to be true from their own direct experience.